erj826/WEaaS/README.md

 ### Admin:
 #### To start up the gunicorn app server, run:
-`gunicorn -b 127.0.0.1:5000 watchEndpoints:app --threads 24`
+`gunicorn -b 127.0.0.1:5000 --threads 24 watchEndpoints:app`

+More info on gunicorn args [here](http://docs.gunicorn.org/en/stable/settings.html).

+_Notes:_

-_Note: each client requires 2 threads_
+  _each client requires 2 threads_

-_Note: authentication can be enabled or disabled from the watchEndpoints.py script_
+  _authentication can be enabled or disabled from the watchEndpoints.py script__

 ### Client:
 Run the user.py script.
 Pass it an endpoint as an argument: